 This includes the EEA members, and also countries like Andorra, Switzerland, Serbia, Russia, as well as several countries in the Middle East and others bordering the Mediterranean Sea.

 However, you’ll need to ask your insurance company if you can get one for the countries you’re visiting.
-Some insurers won’t let you go to many of these countries.

 What is the right insurance for me?

 There are 3 types of cover you can get, whether you’re driving in the UK or abroad.

 - Third party car insurance.
 To legally take to the roads in the UK or in Europe, you need at bare minimum an insurance type called “third party car insurance”.
 It only covers the cost of paying other people for any injury or damage.
 So, you won’t get any compensation if you hurt yourself or damage your vehicle.